 Known for their hip and relaxed vibes, the Ace Hotels have made their mark on some of the world’s greatest cities.
-Now, the hospitality group is opening their newest iteration, their first in Asia, in April: Ace Hotel Kyoto.
+Now, the hospitality group is opening their newest iteration, their first in Asia, in late spring: Ace Hotel Kyoto.
 Located in the building of the former Kyoto Central Telephone Company, this 213 room structure has been completely renovated by architect Kengo Kuma and the Los Angeles-based design firm Commune.

 A mix of east-meets-west, the Ace Hotel Kyoto offers elements of a ryokan experience – natural fiber screens and private bathrooms with elaborate millwork – along with the rock n’ roll-style particular to the brand.
 Through-out the hotel, Japanese textiles grace both the sitting and sleeping areas adding a touch of local flavor.

 True to the Ace Hotel Group’s flair for being not just a place to spend the night, the new Kyoto location will serve as a cultural hub for the city.
 Featuring a private garden, event spaces, and an art gallery, the Ace Hotel Hotel Kyoto will feature the work of local artists.
 The three stand-alone restaurants and cafe will offer visitors a chance to enjoy a variety of culinary experiences, making the hotel a new social epicenter for the city.